fogleman/sdf/README.md

 `repeat` can repeat the underlying SDF infinitely or a finite number of times.
 If finite, the number of repetitions must be odd, because the count specifies the number of copies to make on each side of the origin.
-If the repeated elements overlap or come close together, you made need to specify a `padding` greater than zero to compute a correct SDF.
+If the repeated elements overlap or come close together, you may need to specify a `padding` greater than zero to compute a correct SDF.

 ```python